dpvreony/dpvreonywebsite/src/DPVreony.Website/input/articles/opensource.md

 ### External Management

 #### Stack overflow
-Stack overflow is a community site that can self driving for knowledge can be a good is a good way of having a community help each other and articles are archived by a search engine.
+Stack overflow is a community site that can self driving for knowledge can be a good way of having a community help each other and articles are archived by a search engine.
 Unlike IM platforms they don't require additional tools.
-When starting out it can be important to keep an eye, as your userbase grows you mya find you gain a critical mass and others will keep the knowledge flowing.
+When starting out it can be important to keep an eye, as your userbase grows you may find you gain a critical mass and others will keep the knowledge flowing.
-Stack overflow can be a toxic environment with over zealous, opaque and unaccountable moderation combined with "newbie" intolerant contributors it can be an offputting experience.
+Stack overflow can be a toxic and intimidating environment with over zealous, opaque and unaccountable moderation combined with "newbie" intolerant contributors it can be an offputting experience.
 Stack Overflow has introduced a code of contact but as of May 2020 it has no visible benefit.
 I would recommend using an integration with a messaging tool such as Slack to monitor keywords relating to your project.
 But I would NOT use it as the primary driver of support and knowledge.

 One of the uses to consider using Stack Overflow for is to track requests for the problem your product \ project is aiming to solve.
 Be careful not to have your answer look like advertisements but show how it solves the problem of the question being asked.